Key takeaways

 |---|---|

 The solo-developer model is both strength and weakness.
 No VC pressure, but also no runway or team.
-Success depends on whether paid tiers can sustain development.
+The move from closed beta to a signed, downloadable app with usage-based pricing suggests more seriousness than the typical spare-time project — but with no visible user base, sustainability still depends on whether paid tiers find customers.

 Roadmap